 3. Bigger is not better.
 Most vets and labs only need a small amount of poop to run a fecal sample.
 About the size of 2 sugar cubes. (double check with your vet just to be sure) You do not need to bring the whole pile of poop.

 4. Pick your container wisely.
 Most vet offices should have fecal containers for you to take home and collect a sample.
 Other containers that work well are old pill bottles, or plastic containers.
 Containers that do not work well are ziploc bags-poop smashes easily.
 Grocery bags-leak and there is way too much room for the poop to move around and I have to stick my hand in there.(with gloves on of course) Aluminum foil works well for cat poop but not so much for dog poop-again, fresh poop smashes easily.
 Paper towels do not work well for obvious reasons.
-Poop bags are awesome but………..if you tie them with a knot at the top I can’t get into it!
+Poop bags work awesome and are great for all involved!!

 5. Make sure you’re bringing poop.
 A clump of kitty urine is not going to be checked for parasites.
 A pile of mud may look like poop, but it is not.
 A stick covered in poop will be rejected.
 A pile of leaves with a little poop=not gonna happen.